Dynamics of mean-field Fermi systems with nonzero pairing: Introduction

-where $\Pi_{t}$ a linear operator with integral kernel given by $\Pi_{t}({\bf x},{\bf y}):= \frac{1}{N} V(x-y)\alpha_{N,t}({\bf x},{\bf y})$.
-The equation (\ref{eq:HFB0}) for the pair $(\omega_{N,t}, \alpha_{N,t})$ is called the Hartree-Fock-Bogoliubov (HFB) equation.
 HFB theory is expected to be a good approximation of many-body quantum mechanics in the mean-field regime, for many-body systems with attractive interactions.
 However, in contrast to the Hartree-Fock case, until now there has been no rigorous proof of the validity of the HFB approximation from the many-body Schr\"odinger equation, neither at equilibrium nor for quantum dynamics.
-See \cite{BSS} for the proof of well-posedness of the fermionic HFB equations, and for the derivation of the HFB equation (\ref{eq:HFB0}) via the Dirac-Frenkel principle.
-See also \cite{HLLS} for the proof of blow-up at finite time of the relativistic fermionic HFB equations.
+See \cite{BSS} for the proof of well-posedness of the fermionic HFB equation, and for the derivation of the HFB equation (\ref{eq:HFB0}) via the Dirac-Frenkel principle.
+See also \cite{HLLS} for the proof of blow-up at finite time of the relativistic fermionic HFB equation.
+The rigorous connection between the HFB dynamics and other nonlinear effective models has also been discussed in the literature.
+For instance, in \cite{HaSc} it has been shown that, in the low density regime, the dynamics of the macroscopic variations of the pair density in BCS theory can be approximated by the time-dependent Gross-Pitaevskii equation, as the evolution of a condensate of pairs.
+Furthermore, the work \cite{FHSS} discussed the incompatibility between the HFB dynamics and the Ginzburg-Landau dynamics, as a purely nonlinear phenomenon.
+Finally, a very recent work \cite{CLS2} obtained a classical equation describing solutions to the HFB equation \eqref{eq:HFB0} as $\varepsilon\to0$.

 In this paper we prove the validity of the Hartree-Fock-Bogoliubov equation (\ref{eq:HFB0}) for bounded and regular enough interaction potentials, in the mean-field regime.
 We shall consider the many-body dynamics of initial data $\psi \in \mathcal{F}$ that are approximated by a suitable class of quasi-free states with one-particle density matrix $\omega_{N}$ and with pairing matrix $\alpha_{N}$, with $N = \tr\, \omega_{N}$.
 We shall suppose that: